nodejs/board/DIRECTOR_HANDBOOK.md

 ## Public Statements

-A Director may not act in an official capacity or speak publicly on behalf of the Foundation unless empowered to do so under the By-laws or as specifically empowered by the Board.
+A Director may not act in an official capacity or speak publicly on behalf of the Foundation unless empowered to do so under the By-Laws or as specifically empowered by the Board.
 Except where so empowered or authorized, a Director speaking publicly to Foundation membership or in any other public forum must ensure that the Director’s statements are clearly identified as personal opinions and that the Director is not speaking on behalf of the Foundation in any official capacity or expressing the views or positions of the Foundation.

 ## Support of Board Decisions